Completely bounded kernels: Motivation

 \section{Motivation}

 Decomposition properties of bounded maps play an important role in functional analysis.
-Some notable examples are \begin{itemize}[label=$\bullet$] \item The Hahn-Jordan decomposition of a signed real measure as the difference of two positive measures, and consequently, the decomposition of a complex measure in terms of a linear combination of four positive measures; \item The decomposition of a bounded linear functional as linear combination of four positive linear functionals; \item The decomposition of a bounded linear operator in terms of positive linear operators, with an analogous result true more generally in $C^*$-algebras; \item The Wittstock decomposition of a completely bounded linear map into $\mathcal{L(H)}$, $\mathcal H$ a Hilbert space, in terms of completely positive maps (see, for example, \cite{PA02} for definitions of complete positivity and complete boundedness).
-More generally, $\mathcal{L(H)}$ may be replaced by any injective $C^*$-algebra. \end{itemize} In each case one can express the norm of the object being decomposed in terms of the norms of the positive objects.
+Some notable examples are \begin{itemize}[label=$\bullet$] \item The Hahn-Jordan decomposition of a complex measure in terms of a linear combination of four positive measures; \item The decomposition of a bounded linear operator in terms of positive linear operators; \item The Wittstock decomposition of a completely bounded linear map into an injective $C^*$-algebra in terms of a linear combination of four completely positive maps. \end{itemize}